fellipessanha/loggi-osrm/README.md

 ## hpp files:

+- distances-storage.hpp contains the storage of distances in a matrix, as to avoid http requests.
+I should include said function in context-loader.hpp, but it's hard to compile it, because it needs more structures that also need context-loader.hpp

 - FCore_functions.hpp have the functions that will be used in [OptFrame](http://github.com/optframe/optframe/)'s FCore. _Needs a refactor!_

 - loggi-context-loader.hpp has all the main class definitions regarding the problem itself.